 Our Partners

-Jenerous is partnering with Fairtrade and ethical organisations in India, where founder, Jenny Allan first visited in 2007.
-Our products are made by suppliers that are actively involved in social change activities and the workers and artisans involved in the production of Jenerous products, are paid fairly and have good, safe working conditions.
+At Jenerous we partner with Fair Trade and ethical organisations in India and Nepal.
+Our products are made by enterprises who are actively involved in social change activities and are places where the workers and artisans are paid fairly and have good, safe working conditions.
+As our brand grows we hope to increase the number of people who are empowered through our Jenerous Fair Trade clothing.

 Jacobswell in Bangalore, India